SSM Health Care Corp. Settlement

 The Settlement provides that Named Plaintiffs, on behalf of themselves and the Settlement Class, have agreed to settle all Released Claims (as defined in the Settlement Agreement) against Defendants and other Releasees (as defined in the Settlement Agreement) in exchange for, a contribution of a minimum of $15 million per year to the Plans during the calendar years of 2019, 2020, 2021, and 2022, for a total of $60 million.
 Any amount paid in excess of $15 million during the calendar years of 2019, 2020, and 2021 may be used to reduce subsequent contributions.
 SSM may satisfy its obligation by making payments to the Plans totaling $50 million before December 31, 2020.

 The Settlement also provides a different form of relief to certain Settlement Class Members who received a lump-sum distribution of their retirement benefits from the Plans (“Lump-Sum Class Members”).
-Within 30 days of the Effective Date of Settlement, Defendants shall pay or cause a $115.00 payment to be made from the Plans to the Lump-Sum Class Members.
+Within 30 days from July 17, 2019, Defendants shall pay or cause a $115.00 payment to be made from the Plans to the Lump-Sum Class Members.
 Payments shall be made by check, and any checks may be voided and a stop-pay order may be placed on such checks if they have not been cashed within 120 days of the date of their issuance, and the expiration date shall be clearly printed on the checks.
 Checks voided in accordance with this provision shall revert to the Plans.
 Lump-Sum Class Members whose checks are voided shall be deemed to have waived irrevocably any right in or claim to any lump-sum payment under this Settlement Agreement, but the Settlement Agreement shall in all other respects, including the release of claims, remain binding on them.

 Additionally, the Settlement provides certain equitable guarantees of payment of participants’ benefits for a period of ten (10) years, commencing on October 19, 2018, and protection of participants’ benefits from cutbacks during the same time period.